Basic Design Considerations for Report Items

 -

-When two sibling report items are adjacent to each other the borders on the common side of the items will overlap according to the above rules.
+When two sibling report items are next to each other the borders on the common side of the items will overlap according to the above rules.
 If the report item which was rendered second has a non-transparent background color or background image, the background will be rendered on top of the first report item's border.

 The GDI component works together with the display driver software to determine which pixels will be turned on to show the line on a particular display.
 That is why some lines can be missing or be thinner/thicker when zoom is applied.

-The general suggestion is to set the border/line width to minimum 2px which can be rendered on a machine with 96dpi resolution.
+The general suggestion is to set the border/line width to minimum '2px' which can be rendered on a machine with '96dpi' resolution.
 Using pixels instead of points is also recommended as a more media oriented unit.